akiko-luka/akiko-luka/README.md

 Originally from Japan and now living in Berlin, I’m all about ramen, sushi, anime, and photography – which are common among many Japanese individuals.

-Before I got hooked on coding, I was in Customer Service, where I became a pro at crafting personalized solutions and making customers smile.
-In Japan, we hold customer satisfaction in the highest regard, and I've carried that value with me into web development.
+Back in 2012, I earned my Bachelor's degree in Computer Science, but life had other plans, and I didn't end up in the tech world right away.
+Now, with a fresh start in Germany, I'm ready to dive back into the industry.
+My goal is to find an amazing team where I can grow, learn, and create some digital magic.

-With my background in Customer Service and my coding skills, I'm all about creating web solutions that not only meet but exceed expectations.
-I'm thrilled to continue my journey in this exciting industry and can't wait to see what amazing things we can build together!
+I’m excited to return to the tech industry and immerse myself in web development.
+I aim to join a dynamic team where I can leverage my unique blend of customer service expertise and coding skills to create web solutions that not only meet but exceed expectations.
+I'm eager to learn, grow, and contribute to building amazing digital experiences together.

 **:fast_forward: [Link to my Portfolio](https://akiko-luka.netlify.app/)**